GENIVI/hmi-layout-gdp/README.md

 Running
 -----------
 * Open Qt Creator
-* Open Project and select genivi-11-hmi.pro from the top level of the repository
+* Open Project and select gdp-hmi.pro from the top level of the repository
 * On the first run Qt Creator will ask you to configure your project.
 The default proposal will be a Desktop configuration using already installed compilers, so you should probably be able to just hit "OK".
-* Press the green Play button
+* Press the green Play button.
+This will take some time to compile the hmi and the various plugins which support the system.

 Usage
 -----------
 * Press Spacebar to toggle between fullscreen and resizable displays